 Explore the iconic landscapes of Tanzania.
 Meet the country’s charismatic wildlife – from magnificent lions and elephants to thunderous herds of wildebeest and zebras – as you learn about their ecology and behavior.
 Experience the rich culture and traditions of Tanzania’s Maasai, Iraqw, and Hadzabe tribal communities while collaborating on issues of human-wildlife conflict and climate change.
 Finish the semester with an in-depth field research project.

 SFS students live and study at the Center for Wildlife Management Studies.
 Known locally as “Moyo Hill Camp” and surrounded by Tanzania’s world-famous national parks and wildlife, it’s the perfect base camp for expeditions into the field.
 Campus is reminiscent of summer camp, with plenty of outdoor and communal spaces, while the small, friendly community of Rhotia is a short walk away.

-- Conduct research in some of the following areas: Wildlife conservation, African large mammal behavior, carnivore ecology, human-wildlife conflict, climate change, community-based conservation
+- Conduct research in some of the following areas: Wildlife conservation, climate change, African large mammal behavior, carnivore ecology, human-wildlife conflict, community-based conservation